Wisconsin voter purge ruling appealed to state Supreme Court

 The state Supreme Court on Jan.
 13 declined to take the case and bypass the state appeals court.
 Less than 24 hours later, the appeals court issued its orders that effectively hit the pause button on the case and halted any immediate change to the state’s voter registration rolls.

-But the Wisconsin Institute for Law and Liberty argued on Tuesday that the state Supreme Court should reverse the appeals court orders, arguing that the appeals court offered no rationale for its action.
-The three judges on the appeals court panel said they would produce a follow-up order later that explained their reasoning, but that they wanted to act quickly given the contempt order and the commission’s meeting the day after the contempt order was issued.
+But the Wisconsin Institute for Law and Liberty argued on Tuesday that the state Supreme Court should reverse the appeals court orders because at the time they were issued the appeals court offered no rationale for its action.

-“The Court of Appeals is required to provide some explanation when issuing a stay,” said Rick Esenberg, president of the law firm bringing the case.
-“To date, the Court of Appeals has provided nothing.
-Whatever reasoning may follow, we’re asking the Supreme Court to consider whether a stay is warranted at all.”
+However, hours after that motion was filed Tuesday, the appeals court issued its full ruling with its reasoning for putting the cases on hold.

+The three judges on the appeals court panel said they granted the stay because the elections commission was likely to succeed on appeal.
+It also said the elections commission makes a “strong argument” that the power under the law to deactivate a voter applies to local election officials, not the state commission.
+The lower court judge ordered the commission to remove the voters.

 Wisconsin Elections Commission spokesman Reid Magney declined to comment.